 Be sure to use the tails from puddler ducks or seed-eating ducks.
 Don’t use divers, and be careful about spoonies — they can be fishy.
 My advice is to start with pintails and teal, then move to wigeon and mallards.
 Gadwall are up to you; if you like gadwall flavor, add them.
 Here is how I render duck or goose fat.

-For those of you who do not hunt, keep in mind all this works with domestic ducks and geese just as well as it does with the birds we bring home from the marsh.
+For those of you who do not hunt, keep in mind this guide to eating ducks works with domestic ducks and geese just as well as it does with the birds we bring home from the marsh.
 And for those of you who do hunt, I hope this gives you a little inspiration to do something a little different with your birds this year.
 May you shoot well and lose none!